JortvD/rust-migration-thesis/README.md

 - Qualitative interview with project (lead) developers

 ### Subquestion 3
-> What strategies are employed during the migration process?
+> What strategies are used during the migration process?

-(Notes: still broad.
-Should I include "... to reduce technical debt"?)

 #### Steps
 - Q.A: What are often used strategies? -> literature review